soravassi/soravassi.github.io/index.md

            <div class="LI-profile-badge"  data-version="v1" data-size="medium" data-locale="en_US" data-type="horizontal" data-theme="light" data-vanity="andrescarmo"><a class="LI-simple-link" target = "_blank" href='https://br.linkedin.com/in/andrescarmo?trk=profile-badge'>André Soravassi do Carmo</a></div><

-            <div>Currently I work with Salesforce Development at BTG Pactual, the largest investment bank in Latin America.
+            <div><p>Currently I work with Salesforce Development at BTG Pactual, the largest investment bank in Latin America.
 I have also worked with Data Analysis and Business Intelligence using tools like Python and Power BI.
-In this website I plan to post some of my personal projects</div>
+In this website I plan to post some of my personal projects</p></div>
         </div>
     </div>
  </body>